preciofishbone/OmniaDocs/team-collaboration/create-site/index.rst

  Create Site
 ===========================

+The Create Site process is a combination of Sharepoint standard and some Omnia additions.
+Here is a description of the Omnia additions.

-(Will be added soon.
-Connected to Site Templates.)
+(Will be added soon.)